ivanmoskalev/react-native-compressed-jsbundle/README.md

 ## Performance

 This libary does add a bit of time to app startup due to the decompression step.
-However, it is quite small.
+However, it is quite small – around **50ms for a 5 MB `.jsbundle`**.

 I have included some simple low-overhead tracing in the library, so you can see for yourself whether the tradeoff is acceptable.
 Build your app in Release mode on your device and look into the Xcode console.

-The `example` project gives a following trace on my iPhone XS: